 Like we shouldn't solve the mystery of them missing or something?
 I didn't get it.
 "I won't let something kill my herd."

-Still with the pockets.
+Still with the pockets, he hid his hands.
 I didn't know where my obsession with his hands came from, but I wanted to see them again.
 I pictured them wrapping around my shoulder to hold me in place while he kissed me.

 When I resurfaced from fantasyland, he was watching me.
 "You don't know why they may take them.
 Survival is a pretty good reason maybe."